kian/openbsd-router/README.md

 tty00	"/usr/libexec/getty std.9600"	vt220 	on  secure
 ```

-For accessing the device from MacOS, find the device name and use the built in `cu`:
+To access the device from MacOS, find the device name and use the built in `cu`:

 ```
 $ ls -al /dev/tty.usbserial*